 For example, rice and beans are a staple in many Latin cultures, hummus (chickpeas) and pita bread in Middle Eastern cuisine, Dahl (lentils) and Nan bread in India, black beans and corn tortillas in the Americas, and Pasta e Fagioli (bean and pasta soup) from Italy.

 This pairing would enhance flavor, nutrition, and digestibility.
 Beans contain protein and large amounts of carbohydrates.
-If you measure the carbohydrate content in beans, it by far surpasses the protein.
+If you measure the carbohydrate content, it by far surpasses the protein.
 Combining beans with fat helps slow absorption of the carbohydrates, keeping blood sugar balanced.

-Some traditional bean and fat combinations include hummus that contains the fat of sesame seeds (tahini), traditional cassoulet from France prepared with duck and/or goose fat, and in Mexico, Latin countries and the Mediterranean, beans were combined with pork lard, olive oil, or other fat.
+Some traditional bean and fat combinations include hummus that contains the fat of sesame seeds (tahini), traditional cassoulet from France prepared with duck and/or goose fat, and in Mexico, Latin countries and the Mediterranean, combined with pork lard, olive oil, or other fat.

 Beans often get a bad rap because folks can have difficulty digesting them.

-First and foremost, the digestive system in modern humans has been compromised from eating too many refined grains and sugars, plus over-using antibiotics that destroys intestinal flora.
+First and foremost, the digestive system in modern humans has been compromised from eating too many refined grains and sugars, plus over-using antibiotics that destroy intestinal flora.
 With our intestinal bacteria compromised, digestion of beans, as well as many other foods, becomes difficult.

-I highly recommend soaking beans with a small piece of kelp sea vegetable.
+I highly recommend cooking beans with a small piece of kelp sea vegetable.
 Kelp contains glutamic acid that helps soften tough fibers, making beans more digestible and producing less gas.
 That’ll make your friends and family happy, for sure!

-I personally LOVE beans; chili, burritos, rice and beans, bean soup, hummus with pita or vegetable crudités – yum!
+I personally LOVE beans in a variety of dishes; chili, burritos, rice and beans, bean soup, hummus with pita or vegetable crudités – yum!

-The beauty of cooking beans is you don’t have to baby sit them.
+The beauty of cooking beans is you don’t have to babysit them.
 Put them on the stove with the appropriate amount of water and bring to a boil.
 Skim the foam that rises to the top and discard.
 Adjust the temperature to simmer and cover.
 No need to stir or sauté… they practically cook themselves.

-I understand we’re all busy, so if you do not have time to prepare beans from scratch, use pre-cooked canned beans.
+I understand we’re all busy, so if you do not have time to prepare them from scratch, use pre-cooked canned beans.
 Keep in mind that many canned foods contain the endocrine disruptor, Bisphenol A (BPA); the hard plastic coating on the inside of the can.
-BPA disrupts functioning of the thyroid gland and endocrine system.
+BPA disrupts the functioning of the thyroid gland and endocrine system.

 I had a client that was suffering from hypothyroid.
 We altered her diet and she started feeling better rather quickly.
-Within one month she stopped losing her hair, felt less swollen in her neck, and had a surge in energy levels.
+Within one month she stopped losing her hair, felt less swollen in her neck, and had a big surge in energy levels.